OpenArkStudio/ARK/Plugins/README.md

 # Plugins

-Put your own plugins in this directory.
+Put your own plugins or `git clone ARK-Plugins` in this directory.